dhulett/githubstars/backend/README.md

 - The data is stored in a local SQLite database.
 - The user starred repositories information is fetched from the GitHub server using the GitHub v4 API (GraphQL)

+# Prerequisites

+- The Github GraphQL API requires an [authorization token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+The token must be provided in the requests' "Authorization" header.

 ## Getting Started

 ### Run with Go: